Soft sweet potato sourdough rolls with overnight fermentation, tender golden crumb, active starter, and a buttery dinner-roll finish.

 3.1 g

-Good overall fit, with metabolic strongest and longevity the main limiting area.
+Good overall fit, with energy support strongest and whole-food pattern the main limiting area.

 This is an enriched sourdough system tuned for softness and scheduling.
 Bread flour supplies the gluten network; fat, milk sugars, and sweet potato starches/pectins interrupt that network enough to keep the crumb tender.
 An autolyse‑style rest hydrates flour and sweet potato so the dough strengthens with less kneading.
 The overnight cold ferment slows yeast and bacteria, building flavor while tightening the dough for cleaner shaping.
 Final proof is intentionally generous so the enriched dough bakes up light instead of tight.